-Cinnamon can be powdered and drunk up with warm water or infused water, added to meals or juices every day.
+Cinnamon can be powdered and had with warm water or infused into water.
+It can also be added to meals or juices every day.
 Stick to 2–5 gm of cinnamon a day.
-Anything above this needs to be cleared a by a doctor.
+Anything above this needs to be cleared by a doctor.

 8. Have Holy Basil To Balance Androgen And Glucose Levels